espcarlo27-byte/jce-cyber-lab/simulations/SIM-002-DNS-Tunneling/README.md

 ## 🎯 Goal

-Simulate DNS-based command-and-control–style traffic to validate **network-level DNS telemetry**, anomaly identification, and **analyst investigation across both Security Onion and Splunk**.
+Simulate DNS-based command-and-control–style traffic to validate **Zeek DNS telemetry visibility**, anomaly identification, and analyst-level investigation using **Security Onion Hunt**.

-This simulation validates the **LAB-SIM-002** entry in the Detection Validation Matrix through **end-to-end packet capture, log forwarding, indexing, and analyst-driven investigation**.
+This simulation validates the **LAB-SIM-002** entry in the Detection Validation Matrix through **end-to-end packet capture, indexing, and UI-based analysis**.

 ---